Demos

 Conscious listening skills are an essential part of every relationship.
 Consistent practice will improve your ability to learn faster, connect with others better, and dream bigger.

-Chautauqua Institute Special Course upstate NY.
-Summer.
+Chautauqua Institute Special Course upstate NY in mid August.
+Access to Steinway grands.

-WHAT is included?
+WHAT

 WHO